flipcomputing/apprentice-boot-camp-web/docs/src/slides/slide_005.md

     - **Docker Desktop** for [Windows](https://docs.docker.com/desktop/windows/install/) or [Mac](https://docs.docker.com/desktop/mac/install/)
     - A code editor with an integrated terminal (e.g. [VS Code](https://code.visualstudio.com/download))
     - [Node js (v14.15.1 or above)](https://nodejs.org/en/download/)
+        - You can check if it has installed by running `node --version` in a terminal session

 #### Project Set Up
 - Add a folder somewhere on your computer.
 This will store the project.